Decomposing random regular graphs into stars: Configuration model

 Applying (\ref{nr-pairings}) and Stirling's approximation gives

 Finally we substitute $\alpha=(2k-d)/(2k)$, writing $Z$ instead of $Z_{(2k-d)/(2k)}$ for ease of notation, giving

-If $k > \kind{d}$ then the base of the exponential factor is bounded above by~1, and hence $\E Z \to 0$.
-Using \eqref{eq:simple}, we find that the expected number of independent sets in $\mathcal{G}_{n,d}$ of size $n-dn/(2k)$ also tends to zero, by (\ref{negative-useful}).
-By Markov's inequality this implies that a.a.s.\ $\mathcal{G}_{n,d}$ has no independent set of size $(2k-d)n/(2k)$, so $k > \kindactual{d}$.
-This proves the first statement.
-The second statement follows from (\ref{connection-leaves}) when $k > \kindactual{d}$, and from Lemma~\ref{L:k-star} when $(d,k)=(5,4)$.
+If $k > \kind{d}$, then the base of the exponential factor is bounded above by~1, and hence $\E Z \to 0$.
+Hence the expected number of independent sets in $\mathcal{G}_{n,d}$ of size $n-dn/(2k)$ also tends to zero, by applying (\ref{negative-useful}) with $Y=Z$.
+This proves the result in this case, using (\ref{eq:indset-nonexistence}) and Markov's inequality.
+We defer the proof of the result for $(d,k)=(5,4)$ to Lemma~\ref{L:k-star}.